Beak: Development

 The beak of modern birds has a fused premaxillary bone, which is modulated by the expression of Fgf8 gene in the frontonasal ectodermal zone during embryonic development.

 The shape of the beak is determined by two modules: the prenasal cartilage during early embryonic stage and the premaxillary bone during later stages.
 Development of the prenasal cartilage is regulated by genes Bmp4 and CaM, while that of the premaxillary bone is controlled by TGFβllr, β-catenin, and Dickkopf-3.
 TGFβllr codes for a serine/threonine protein kinase that regulates gene transcription upon ligand binding; previous work has highlighted its role in mammalian craniofacial skeletal development. β-catenin is involved in the differentiation of terminal bone cells.
 Dickkopf-3 codes for a secreted protein also known to be expressed in mammalian craniofacial development.
 The combination of these signals determines beak growth along the length, depth, and width axes.
 Reduced expression of TGFβllr significantly decreased the depth and length of chicken embryonic beak due to the underdevelopment of the premaxillary bone.
 Contrarily, an increase in Bmp4 signaling would result in a reduced premaxillary bone due to the overdevelopment of the prenasal cartilage, which takes up more mesenchymal cells for cartilage, instead of bone, formation.

 Functions

+Eating

+Different species' beaks have evolved according to their diet; for example, raptors have sharp-pointed beaks that facilitate dissection and biting off of prey animals' tissue, whereas passerine birds that specialize in eating seeds with especially tough shells (such as grosbeaks and cardinals) have large, stout beaks with high compressive power.
+Diving or fishing birds have beaks adapted for those pursuits; for example, kingfishers have long, pointed beaks adapted for diving into water, while pelicans' beaks are adapted for scooping up and swallowing fish whole.
+Woodpeckers have thick, pointed beaks adapted for pecking apart wood while hunting for arthropods and insect larvae.

+Self-defensive pecking

 Birds may bite or stab with their beaks to defend themselves.

+Displays (for courtship, territoriality, or deterrence)

 Some species use their beaks in displays of various sorts.
-As part of his courtship, for example, the male garganey touches his beak to the blue speculum feathers on his wings in a fake preening display, and the male Mandarin duck does the same with his orange sail feathers.
+As part of his courtship, for example, the male garganey touches his beak to the blue speculum feathers on his wings in a fake preening display, and the male mandarin duck does the same with his orange sail feathers.
 A number of species use a gaping, open beak in their fear and/or threat displays.
-Some augment the display by hissing or breathing heavily, while others clap their beak.
+Some augment the display by hissing or breathing heavily, while others clap their beaks.
+Red-bellied woodpeckers at bird feeders are known to wave their beaks at competing birds who get too close.

+Sensory detection

 The platypus uses its bill to navigate underwater, detect food, and dig.
 The bill contains electroreceptors and mechanoreceptors, causing muscular contractions to help detect prey.
 It is one of the few species of mammals to use electroreception.

+The beaks of Kiwis, Ibises, and sandpipers have sensory pits in their beaks that allow them to sense vibrations.

+The beaks of aquatic birds contain Grandry corpuscles, which assist in velocity detection while filter feeding.